lukehalley/MigrateChart/outreach/projects/_QUICK_COPY_PASTE.md

 ```
 Hey!
 I'm Luke.
 Been chatting with Adam McBride and the @MigrateFun guys about helping projects with post-migration transparency.

-We built https://migrate-chart.fun for @ZeraLabs and @PayAINetwork (working with @dev_skill_issue and @notorious_d_e_v).
-It shows complete price history so holders can see the full picture.
+Built https://migrate-chart.fun for @ZeraLabs and @PayAINetwork (working with @dev_skill_issue and @notorious_d_e_v).
+Tracks complete analytics - price, holders, volume, fees - so your community can see the full picture.

 Saw you're at 20% participation.
 Happy to help if it's useful.
 ```